gerefi/test/misc/Strategy_2022_draft.md

 We still need software developers.

-Two years of microRusEFI and Proteus sales did not bring us much of new software developers.
+Two years of microGerEFI and Proteus sales did not bring us much of new software developers.
 At the moment most of gerEFI Hellen boards are pretty successful as end-user products, not as means to bring new developers.

 I think it's time to admit that we enjoy focusing on a small number of specific platforms instead of running thin trying to remotely